Introduction

 I sanded my first positive model out of wood.
 This works, but since I have my 3D printer I am printing the mandrel.
 The drawback of course is that I can't hot-cure the boom while it's still on the mandrel.

 I constructed the body in Blender.
 It's fairly easy even for beginners.
 You just create a circle and then extrude it a couple of times while scaling it.
 For a straight taper two circles are sufficient.
 Since I also constructed the pod I spend a little bit more time.
+And then I had to do it all over again because the first version of my pod was a little bit cramped for normal sized servos.

 The mandrel has to be printed in pieces since my printer has a print area of 21x21cm.
 So I ended up printing around eight halves which where then glued onto a 5mm steel rod.
 You should use a solid core since you might need to apply a little force when separating the mandrel from the finished boom.
 The pieces were glued with 5m epoxy and then filled and sanded.
 You won't need a 100% smooth surface, but you shouldn't have any cavities that would impede the release process.